Virginia Tech® home

 Biography

-Dr. Chakravarti has held elected office as President, SCP, Director (Academic), ACR, as well as appointed positions on JCR’s policy board, research advisory councils for the AMA and the Marketing Science Institute.
-He has worked with major global corporations (e.g., IBM, P&G), agencies (e.g., FTC, UNDP), as well as entrepreneurial ventures as a consultant and executive educator.
-He is a charter member of The Indus Entrepreneurs (TiE–Rockies) and has served on its board of directors.
-He is married to Sharmila, formerly a senior clinical dietitian with the Johns Hopkins Bayview Medical Center.
-Originally from Kolkata, India, they are now “empty nesters” and live in Ellicott City, MD.
+Active in faculty governance, Dr. Chakravarti has served on the Commission on Research at Virginia Tech and chaired several key committees of the CU-Boulder Faculty Assembly and the Arizona Faculty Senate.
+He has held elected office as SCP President; ACR Director (Academic); and appointments on JCR’s policy board, as well as on research councils at the AMA and the Marketing Science Institute.
+He has worked with major global corporations (e.g., IBM, P&G, HP), agencies (e.g., FTC, UNDP) and several entrepreneurial ventures as a consultant and executive educator.
+A charter member of The Indus Entrepreneurs (TiE–Rockies), he has also served on its board of directors.

 Education